Mahfouz-z/HardCilk/architecture-generator/README.md

-# Archhitecture Generator for FlexiTask
+# Archhitecture Generator for HardCilk

 ## Task Descriptors
 The /taskDescriptors directory should include the task descriptor for the generator to produce the architecture corresponding to the task parameters.
 The directory includes descriptor examples.